 To give a flavor of the product, Dropbox released a demo video.
 Within 24 hours, the video got over 10k Diggs and blew their waiting list up, from 5,000 to 75,000.

-Next, Dropbox offered free space to people for connecting/following them on Facebook and Twitter.
+Next, Dropbox offered free space to people for connecting/following them on social media platforms like Facebook and Twitter.

-Similarly, Groupon also offered incentives to users who referred their friends.
+Similarly, Groupon also offered incentives to users who referred their friends via social media platforms.

 If you want to get started with gamifying your content, then refer to the techniques that I share in this Quick Sprout article.

 Still, you know secrecy and mystery attracts people, especially on the social media platforms.
 This could be because news is shared so readily on these media accounts, that a little mystery captures the eye.

 They are building an augmented and virtual reality system.
 But, it’s under wraps and they haven’t announced a launch date.

 So, why are they getting covered by the media?
 And, how have they built over 36k followers on media platforms Twitter and over 66k fans on Facebook?

 Plus, they share engaging and interactive content on social media.